marcmartin-prog/ARC/content/current-projects/afghanistan-refugees.md

 situation2: These people are being placed in cities around the USA.
 Our goal is to reach out to them to assist them in any way needed.
 situation3: The sudden change of culture and country is more than most of us can imagine.
-They need help learning English, getting driver's license, and assimilating to our culture.
+They need help learning English, getting driver's license, assimilating to our culture, etc.
 opportunities1: .
 opportunities2: .
 opportunities3: .